takram-design-engineering/takram-tween/README.md

 Time interval in this library is either floating point value of seconds or the number of frames.
 A timeline is a specialization of either one, and cannot mix both in a single timeline.
 A frame-based tween can only managed by frame-based timelines, not by time-based timelines.

 To run tweens, you need a timeline and usually a timeline host. [`takram::tween::TimelineHost`](/include/takram/tween/timeline_host.h) gives you a minimal interface to handle a timeline and tweens.
 A timeline has an internal clock which is updated by calling the `advance` function of timeline.
 Advancing the internal clock will update all of the tweens which belong to the timeline, applying interpolated values to the targets.
-Although it’s not supplied in this library, timelines should be advanced periodically by timer, threading or somehow provided on your environment.
+Although it’s not supplied in this library, timelines should be advanced periodically by timer, threading or someway provided on your environment.

 The code below demonstrates a basic setup of the timeline host: